nakerin7588/Ros-exam-fix/README.md

 cd Ros_exam
 ```
 then do hard reset for this workspace to change commit version to previous
+you can see in the commit log that this commit is commit before main and
+before timerun out
 ```
 git reset --hard 33c3e935743a18b7e47cc7b2e5cdf2c9ad8c65b3
 ```